-Many times I get asked what is so much fun on a cruise ship and isn’t there just boring bingo and dull trivia that guests are subjected to.
+Many times I get asked why is it so much fun to be on a cruise ship and apart from boring bingo and dull trivia, what else is there to do?
 Well, I am not gonna lie, these activities ARE happening and both are always well attended, but throughout the years the entertainment world has evolved way beyond horse-racing and belly-flop competitions.
 The most ships nowadays offer state-of-the art Arcades, Flow riders, ice-skating rinks, bumper carts, lazer-tag, escape rooms, zip-lines, water-slides, rock-climbing walls and many more amazing amenities onboard.
 There is a first class show in the theater every night and often celebrity headliners perform for our guests.
 Of course, on smaller ships there may be a limited offering in comparison to the larger and newer ships, but as far as Royal Caribbeans is concerned- there is never a dull moment onboard.

 Saying that, guests have often indicated that the most fun activities are those where crew get to participate.

 During long cruises, we are often encouraged to come up with activities inspired by some reality shows on land or participate in some sort of a talent show.
 I can honestly say that even though this takes a bit of effort and always coincides with my nap time, I have had the best fun taking part in judging Sexy (male) legs competitions, getting eggs in my hair or competing in Dancing with the Stripes or Master Chef, than anything else.
 Traditionally guests and officers compete against each other, but there are events, where crew members will perform for the sole entertainment of guests onboard.